arduino/help-center-content/content/Hardware Support/Nano Family/Reset-the-Arduino-bootloader-on-the-Nano-ESP32.md

 8. Click on the **Esptool** option to select it.

-9. Select **Sketch > Upload Using Programmer** to begin uploading the firmware.
+9. Select **Tools > Burn Bootloader** to erase the flash memory.

+   > [!WARNING]
+   > Any data saved by sketches or MicroPython will be lost.
+Optionally, you can try skipping this step to preserve saved data.
+   >
+   > If you still experience issues with the upload process, or if the board is still not recognized, try repeating the procedure with this step included.

    The process is complete when you see these lines:

    ```
+   Chip erase completed successfully in 2.7s
+   Hard resetting via RTS pin...
+   ```

+10. Select **Sketch > Upload Using Programmer** to begin uploading the firmware.

+    The process is complete when you see these lines:

+    ```
     Leaving...
     Hard resetting via RTS pin...
     ```

-10. Press the **RST** button on top of the board to exit firmware download mode.
+11. Press the **RST** button on top of the board to exit firmware download mode.

 ## Troubleshooting